spinaltaper/01-TDD/README.md

 ### Documentation
 In your README.md file, describe the exported values of each module defined in your `lib` directory.
 Every function description should include it's airty (expected number of parameters), the expected data for each parameter (data-type and limitations), and the expected output behavior (for both valid and invalid use).
 Feel free to include any additional information that you would like.

+I thought this assignment would take a few hours, but I failed to recognize how long it would take me to set up the linter and to realize how to implement jest testing.
+This added a few hours onto my actual time taken.

+greet:

+greet.hi:
+airty:1
+expected data: string
+output: output `Hello, ${string}`

+arithmetic:

+arithmetic.add:
+airty:2
+expected data: any number, any number
+output: output input 1 added to input 2

+arithmetic:sub:
+airty:2
+expected data: any number, any number
+output: output input 1 minus input 2